eclipse-wakaama/wakaama/README.md

 If `NONE` is chosen, the user of Wakaama needs to implement a custom platform abstraction layer.
 Check the available POSIX implementation for more information.

+### Command Line

+Wakaama provides a simple CLI library.
+It can be enabled with:

+- WAKAAMA_CLI: If enabled the command line library is added to Wakaama (default: disabled)

 ## Development

 ### Dependencies and Tools